General Surgery procedures

 What Is an inguinal hernia?

-An inguinal hernia is a protrusion of fatty tissue or sometimes a part of the bowel through a weakness in the muscles of the groin in an area known as the inguinal canal.
-Inguinal hernias are more common in men and become more common with age.
-Muscles become weaker with age allowing a hernia to develop.
-Hernias can occur at any age and there may be a genetic reason why some individuals might be prone to developing one particularly at a young age.
-Sometimes a hernia can appear suddenly and may be caused by a period of excessive straining such as with heavy lifting, straining to go the toilet i.e., constipation or with a prolonged cough.
+An inguinal hernia is a protrusion of fatty tissue or sometimes a part of the bowel or intestine which breaks through a weakness in the muscles of the groin in an area known as the inguinal canal.
+Inguinal hernias are more common in men and become more common with age as muscles become weaker, allowing a hernia to develop.

 When is an inguinal hernia repair recommended?

-When patients arrive at the hospital, they will meet a nurse, the anaesthetist and their surgeon.
-Most open inguinal hernia repairs are carried out under a general anaesthetic.
-Some hernias are suitable for repair under a local anaesthetic instead and the surgeon may discuss this option with you.
-An open repair involves making a small incision in the groin over the site of the hernia.
+An open inguinal hernia repair involves making a small incision in the groin over the site of the hernia.
 The hernia is then found between the muscles it is separated from the surrounding tissues and replaced within the abdomen.
 The muscle layers are then reinforced with a soft, synthetic, non-absorbable mesh which is fixed in place with a few stitches.
 The individual layers of the incision are then repaired.
 The skin is closed with an absorbable sub-cuticular or “invisible” stitch so that there is no need for stitch removal afterwards.
-The operation itself takes around 30 minutes to complete.
-Patients are usually able to go home later the same day.
+The operation itself takes around 30 minutes to complete and patients are usually able to go home later the same day.

 Wound infections are uncommon after this type of surgery.
 When they do occur patients may need a course of antibiotics.
 Sometimes bruising may occur around the wound or a swelling develop beneath the wound.
-This is usually blood and / or tissue fluids which accumulates in the space where the hernia was.
+This is usually blood and/or tissue fluids which accumulate in the space where the hernia was.
 The fluid will normally gradually resolve.
 Very occasionally a collection of fluid may need to be drained.

 You should contact your doctor if after the operation you develop any of the following:

 Occasionally a catheter may need to be passed if a patient is unable to pass urine and if that is necessary patients usually will have to stay overnight before the catheter can be removed the next day.
-After an open procedure some patients might experience some numbness or a slightly odd sensation in the skin below the scar and this can extend to the upper part of the scrotum.
+After an open procedure, some patients might experience some numbness or a slightly odd sensation in the skin below the scar and this can extend to the upper part of the scrotum.
 This happens when a nerve is bruised or damaged during the procedure.
-In many cases the numbness will improve over period of time.
-A few patients may continue to experience pain in a hernia wound that does not settle down straightaway.
+In many cases, the numbness will improve over time.
+A few patients may continue to experience pain in a hernia wound that does not settle down straight away.
 We think that this may occur if a nerve is trapped in the mesh material, a suture or the scar.
 A course of physiotherapy can be helpful initially and sometimes a local anaesthetic and steroid injection will relieve symptoms.
-It is very rare that a wound need be re-explored because of pain.
+It is very rare that a wound needs to be re-explored because of pain.
 A small number of patients may develop a recurrence of the hernia.
 Recurrences are far less common these days with the use of mesh but nevertheless can occur occasionally.

 We encourage all patients to stay active following surgery.
 Walking regularly is the most useful exercise after the operation.
-Following the operation patients should avoid heavy lifting for four to six weeks.
-After about 4 weeks patients should be able to increase their exercise activities.
-Starting with gentle rhythmic exercises such as cycling or cross-training and gradually building up to their normal exercise regimen.
-Provided there are no wound problems swimming can also be good at this stage.
-Patients should be able to return to work within one or two weeks but if their job involves any strenuous activities, they may need to be off work for longer or carry out only light duties.
-Patients can usually drive again after one to two weeks but the surgeon will provide specific instructions regarding this.
+Following the operation, patients should avoid heavy lifting for four to six weeks.
+After about 4 weeks patients should be able to increase their exercise activities, starting with gentle rhythmic exercises such as cycling or cross-training and gradually building up to their normal exercise regimen.
+Provided there are no wound problems, swimming can also be good at this stage.
+Patients should be able to return to work within one or two weeks, but if their job involves any strenuous activities then they may need to be off work for longer or carry out only light duties.
+Patients can usually drive again after one to two weeks, but the surgeon will provide specific instructions regarding this.

 GWS Face